 I hope you guys love this recipe as much as I do.
 Currently I have completely lost control of my hands; I keep finding them in the granola jar, with no idea how they got there.
 It must just be that delicious.

-Anywaaaays, if you make this please tag me in a picture on IG @georgieeatsuk, or leave me a comment down below.
+Anywaaaays, if you make this please tag me in a picture on IG @georgieeatsuk, use the #georgieeats, or leave me a comment down below.
 I love seeing your creations, it makes my day.
 Keep smiling!

 A crunchy mix of oats, nuts and seeds bursting with the flavours of India.
 The perfect grab and go snack or topping for soups and salads.
 Vegan, GF & healthy.